ekinkaradag/ECommerce-CQRS-DDD-Vue3/README.md

 # ECommerce

 This is a proof-of-concept project that conceptualizes an e-commerce website with a .NET Core backend that uses "REST API with basic CQRS and DDD" and a frontend that uses Vue3.
-It is **not** a fully functional website that is ready to be deployed.
+It is <ins>**not**</ins> a fully functional website that is ready to be deployed.
 It demonstrates the following:

 - C#
 - CQRS